clreiner/dsc-project-template/README.md

 Please review our full analysis in [our Jupyter Notebook](./movie_analysis.ipynb) or our [presentation](./Movie_Presentation.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact me at cindylund@gmail.com

 ## Repository Structure